East Gore Presbyterian Church: The Presbyterian Church in Southland

 The terrace on which the proposed church was to stand was known by local Maori as Ōnuku, a place where a lament was composed by a hunter mourning the death of his wife and family in a heavy snowstorm.
 Historically, this area was a popular camp and processing site for taramea (speargrass), an ingredient used in many Maori perfume recipes.

-This elevated terrace was described as “the finest site for a church edifice in the neighbourhood”’ and “one of the finest sites in Otago” – where a ”visible church may be seen nearly from Riversdale to Invercargill.”
+This elevated terrace was described as "the finest site for a church edifice in the neighbourhood"’ and "one of the finest sites in Otago" – where a ”visible church may be seen nearly from Riversdale to Invercargill".

 The clerk of the congregation, David Dunn wrote on 22 June 1880 to prominent Dunedin architect Robert Lawson:

-Lawson took on the commission, suggesting that the congregation apply to the Synod for a £200 grant to assist with the cost.
+Lawson took on the commission, replying on 25 June with a drawing of what he proposed and suggesting that the congregation apply to the Synod for a £200 grant to assist with the cost.

 When he submitted his plans he stated that the design "exactly comes up to your requirements as to interior accommodation being arranged for 200 people.
 The seats might, however, be arranged differently, that is, having a passage in the centre on place of at the side, and so a few more could be accommodated."

 Lawson's plans were adopted with some alterations.
 It was agreed that the vestry should be cut off from one end and a fairly substantial belfry added at the other.
+The cost was not to exceed that of £425 for a similar church that had been constructed at Waipori.
 Specifications called for totara to be used for the piles and seasoned red pine for some of the work.
 However, as cost was a major consideration white pine was used in much of the construction.
 This decision to use such a soft wood was to haunt future congregations as they struggled to control borer infestations.